aws-samples/personalization-apis/README.md

 Deploying a recommender system is rarely a one-and-done project.
 It's an iterative process.
 Comparing the effectiveness of one recommender against another and how they impact business objectives requires online testing.
 The most common online testing strategy is A/B testing where separate groups of end-users are presented different variations of recommendations and their behavior is measured to determine which variation produces the best results.

-The Personalization APIs solution is integrated with [Amazon CloudWatch Evidently](https://aws.amazon.com/blogs/aws/cloudwatch-evidently/), a new capability of CloudWatch that allows you to manage, deploy, and monitor A/B tests in your applications, and allows you easily run your own A/B tests across different recommender implementations.
+The Personalization APIs solution is integrated with [Amazon CloudWatch Evidently](https://aws.amazon.com/blogs/aws/cloudwatch-evidently/), a new capability of CloudWatch that allows you to manage, deploy, and monitor A/B tests in your applications, and allows you to easily run your own A/B tests across different recommender implementations.

 See the [Experimentation](./docs/experimentation.md) documentation for details.